Take the path less travelled, snowshoe the Biener Trail

 The Biener Trail

 If you don’t own snowshoes, no problem.
-Simply head over to Thorncrest Outfitters to what Southampton has get hooked up with some rentals.
+Simply head over to Thorncrest Outfitters in Southampton and get hooked up with some rentals.

 Now you’re ready to head to Biener’s Bush.
 The Biener Trail on this property is the perfect place for a stroll on snowshoes.
 Not far from downtown Port Elgin, this trail couldn’t be any easier to find.
 Simply follow Concession Road 10 (just north of downtown Port Elgin), to its western end and park on the south side of the road in the parking lot.
 There is helpful signage ensuring you won’t get lost out there.
 The 3.3 kilometre red trail is a great start for beginners of any age!